TOP

 My goal was to provide parents with a streamlined, searchable database of perinatal care providers to help them make quick, informed decisions.
 Most parents prefer to have an initial phone or video call before committing to a provider, so the directory is designed to minimize the number of these calls needed, making the process more efficient and less overwhelming.

-I designed a digital directory that:
+I designed an MVP directory that:

-- Prioritizes ease of use – Recognizing that overwhelmed parents don’t have time for complex navigation.
+• Prioritizes ease of use – Recognizing that overwhelmed parents don’t have time for complex navigation.

-- Balances comprehensiveness with simplicity – Offering robust search and filtering options without overwhelming users.
+• Balances comprehensiveness with simplicity – Offering robust search and filtering options without overwhelming users.

-- Is accessible on any device - Built as a website-based database, not restricted to an operating system
+• Is accessible on any device – Built as a website-based database, not restricted to an operating system

-- Doesn’t require login - to save time and effort
+• Doesn’t require login – to save time and effort

-- Focuses on three care categories - doulas, lactation support, and perinatal mental health, identified as the most important based on Nurture’s prior research.
+• Focuses on three care categories – doulas, lactation support, and perinatal mental health, identified as the most important based on Nurture’s prior research.

-- Offers multiple ways to search - helps parents search even if they’re not sure where to start
+• Offers multiple ways to search – helps parents search even if they’re not sure where to start

 Research & Discovery